 - As the paper will be in online mode, you should practice typing the essays on your personal pc, at least once a day.
 This will increase your speed and also a good practice.

 - Avoid Spelling Errors – You need to be careful while writing an essay/letter, as too many spelling mistakes may land you in trouble, by an eventual decrease in the marks.

 You need to score a minimum score that will be notified when the final result will be out, and that’s what will ensure your selection through the interview round and help you in getting your dream job.

 IBPS PO English Descriptive Study Material

-Though an essay or a letter is not confined to a particular syllabus, as you cannot predict which topic you may be provided with in the actual exam, but in order to be well prepared and getting an edge over others, you need to be advanced enough to ensure you fare well in the exam.
+Though an essay or a letter is not confined to a particular syllabus, as you cannot predict which topic you may be provided within the actual exam, in order to be well prepared and getting an edge over others, you need to be advanced enough to ensure you fare well in the exam.
 So, here we are providing the list of some books which may help you in gaining some knowledge and getting ideas of how to go about the descriptive paper.

 - Descriptive English Book – Kiran Prakashan

 - Descriptive English – K.Kundan

 We at ixamBee work hard to provide quality content and reliable information to help many deserving aspirants in achieving their goals.

 For more useful content and guidance on the descriptive exam, please visit the following links –